-I have been a sculptor–with wood my preferred medium–for almost 50 years.
-My early mature work, narrative-based, concerned with totemic and geometric qualities, and additive in nature, was created with traditional tools: Japanese saws, Northwest Coast knives and African adzes.
+I have been a sculptor for over 50 years.
+My early mature work in wood, narrative-based, concerned with totemic and geometric qualities, and additive in nature, was created with traditional tools: Japanese saws, Northwest Coast knives and African adzes.
 The imagery was iconographically complex, referencing a multiplicity of cultural references as diverse as traditional/indigenous arts, Picasso and Brancusi, hot rods, Surrealism, and Bay Area Funk.
 Balancing milled lumber with naturally occurring forms, my imagery was often anthropomorphic, frequently humorous, occasionally enigmatic, and always evocative.
 Translucent colors enhanced the depth and complexity of my carefully crafted wooden surfaces.